konvajs/site/source/docs/selectors/Select_by_Type.md

-title: Select Shape by Type Tutorial
+title: HTML5 Canvas Select Shape by Type Tutorial
 ---

 To select shapes by type with Konva, we can use the `find()` method with the name of the type or class name.